Demographics of Sweden

-The demography of Sweden is monitored by the Statistiska centralbyrån (Statistics Sweden).
-Sweden's population was 10,588,818 (1 April 2025), making it the 15th-most populous country in Europe after Czech Republic, the 10th-most populous member state of the European Union, and the 89th-most populous country in the world.
+The demographics of Sweden are monitored by the Statistiska centralbyrån (Statistics Sweden).
+Sweden's population was 10,605,500 (31 December 2025), making it the 15th-most populous country in Europe after Portugal, the 10th-most populous member state of the European Union, and the 89th-most populous country in the world.
 The total fertility rate was rated at 1.43 in 2024, which is far below the replacement rate of 2.1.

 The population exceeded 10 million for the first time on Friday, 20 January 2017.
 The three largest cities are Stockholm, Gothenburg and Malmö.
 Sweden's population has become much more ethnically, religiously and linguistically non-Swedish over the past 70 years as a result of immigration.
 Every fourth (24.9%) resident in the country has a foreign background and every third (32.3%) has at least one parent born abroad.
 The most common foreign ancestry is Finnish.

 Statistics Sweden projects a Swedish population of 12.6 million in 2070.